-What the animals are in essence doing is following the rains in search of lush new grass.
-Taking advantage of the strongly seasonal conditions, the wildebeest are spending the wet season on the plains in the south-east, and the dry season in the woodlands of the north-west.
-The animals themselves, however, play a role in shaping their environment to their needs just by the sheer weight of their numbers.
+Simply put, the animals are following the rains to find fresh, lush grass.
+They take advantage of the strongly seasonal conditions in East Africa, spending the wet season on the plains in the southeast and the dry season in the woodlands of the northwest.
+The animals themselves play a role in shaping their environment to their needs by the sheer weight of their numbers.

-The 800 km pilgrimage is an ongoing cycle of movement and dispersal that is not continually in forward motion.
-The wildebeest need to drink daily and their movement is very much dominated by the accessibility of water and they seem to have a sixth sense in following the storms.
+The 800 km pilgrimage is an ongoing cycle of movement and dispersal.
+The migration isn't continually in forward motion.
+The wildebeest need to drink daily and their movement is primarily driven by the availability of water.
+Interestingly, the animals seem to have a sixth sense of following the storms!

 This epic journey has no real beginning or end.
-The life of a wildebeest is an endless pilgrimage, a constant search for food and water and it doesnt come without its perils, each year over 250,000 wildebeest will die as a result of injury, exhaustion or predation.
+The life of a wildebeest is an endless pilgrimage, as they constantly search for food and water.
+However, this journey comes with its perils.
+Each year over 250,000 wildebeest die as a result of injury, exhaustion, or predation.

 The River Crossings

 The famous spectacle of the crossing at the Grumeti and Mara Rivers has been well documented by filmmakers and photographers.
 Forced on by the power of the herd, the wildebeest have no choice but to take a suicidal plunge into the crocodile-infested waters often drowning in their thousands.